bbauska/Coursera-Bootstrap/README.md

 The files that have been copied to the distribution folder.

-And the last one is \"dist/index.html.\"
+And the last one is "dist/index.html."

 These are the three files that it is supposed to process, and then some options for this here.

-The options I will specify \"assetsDirs.\"
+The options I will specify "assetsDirs."

 This is where all the assets that I\'m using exist.

 The CSS and the JavaScript files exist.

-I\'ll specify \"dist/css\" and \"dist/js.\" With this, you have
+I\'ll specify "dist/css" and "dist/js."
+With this, you have
-completed configuring the \"usemin\" task.
-Next, we configure the
+completed configuring the "usemin" task.
+Next, we configure the "htmlmin" task.
-\"htmlmin\" task.

-For the \"htmlmin\" task, we specified the target which is \"dist\", the distribution folder, and the \"htmlmin\" to be performed on all the HTML files that are in that distribution folder.
+For the "htmlmin" task, we specified the target which is "dist", the distribution folder, and the "htmlmin" to be performed on all the HTML files that are in that distribution folder.

-The options that we specify for this state that, we\'ll say,
-\"collapsedWhitespace: True\" meaning that all the white space in the HTML files would all be collapsed, such that the \[inaudible\] contain only the minimum HTML code there.
+The options that we specify for this state that, we\'ll say, "collapsedWhitespace: True" meaning that all the white space in the HTML files would all be collapsed, such that the \[inaudible\] contain only the minimum HTML code there.

-The modification essentially removes all the extraneous characters from the \"htmlmin\" files.
+The modification essentially removes all the extraneous characters from the "htmlmin" files.

 Now, we also specify that dictionary of files, those files that need to be configured.

 This is specified as destination, colon, source.

-We specify \"dist/index.html\" : \"dist/index.html\", meaning that the
+We specify "dist/index.html" : "dist/index.html", meaning that the
-\"index.html\" in the distribution folder will be \[inaudible\] and then put back into the \"index.html\" file, also in the distribution folder.
+"index.html" in the distribution folder will be \[inaudible\] and then put back into the "index.html" file, also in the distribution folder.

-Similarly, the \"contactus.html\" specified there and then the
-\"aboutus.html\" also specified as shown in that list of files.
+Similarly, the "contactus.html" specified there and then the "aboutus.html" also specified as shown in that list of files.

-The reason why we perform \"htmlmin\" after we finish \"usemin\" is because \"usemin\" will replace all the scripts with the main \".js\" file and also all that CSS code concatenated and combined and replaced with the main \".css\" file.
+The reason why we perform "htmlmin" after we finish "usemin" is because "usemin" will replace all the scripts with the main ".js" file and also all that CSS code concatenated and combined and replaced with the main ".css" file.

-The \"htmlmin\" will be performed on the resulting HTML files after
-\"usemin\" has completed its work.
+The "htmlmin" will be performed on the resulting HTML files after "usemin" has completed its work.

 This is how this works in Grunt.

-The Grunt \"htmlmin\" has to be applied after the \"usemin\" has completed its work.
+The Grunt "htmlmin" has to be applied after the "usemin" has completed its work.

-Once all these are configured, then one little step that I need to do is to go back up here, and then where we specify for the \"jit-grunt\", we need to specify that this \"jit-grunt\", you recall that we introduced something called the \"useminPrepare\" \[inaudible\] so you need to inform the \"jit-grunt\" saying that the \"useminPrepare\" configuration that we introduced is going to be handled by that \"grunt-usemin\" plugin itself.
+Once all these are configured, then one little step that I need to do is to go back up here, and then where we specify for the "jit-grunt", we need to specify that this "jit-grunt", you recall that we introduced something called the "useminPrepare" \[inaudible\] so you need to inform the "jit-grunt" saying that the "useminPrepare" configuration that we introduced is going to be handled by that "grunt-usemin" plugin itself.

-I need to explicitly specify, otherwise \"jit-grunt\" is going to look around for a \"useminPrepare\" Grunt plugin.
+I need to explicitly specify, otherwise "jit-grunt" is going to look around for a "useminPrepare" Grunt plugin.

-To specify to that, I would say \"useminPrepare\" and say
-\"grunt-usemin\", essentially informing \"jit-grunt\" saying the
-\"useminPrepare\" is going to be handled by the \"grunt-usemin\" plugin there.
+To specify to that, I would say "useminPrepare" and say "grunt-usemin", essentially informing "jit-grunt" saying the "useminPrepare" is going to be handled by the "grunt-usemin" plugin there.

-Finally, let\'s reconfigure the \"build\" task at the bottom.
+Finally, let\'s reconfigure the "build" task at the bottom.

-Going down to that \"build\" task after \"imagemin.\"
+Going down to that "build" task after "imagemin."

-We did \"clean\", \"copy\", \"imagemin\", then the next task that I should execute is \"useminPrepare\" and then after \"useminPrepare\" execute \"contact,\" then I execute \"cssmin\", then I execute
+We did "clean", "copy", "imagemin", then the next task that I should execute is "useminPrepare" and then after "useminPrepare" execute "contact," then I execute "cssmin", then I execute "uglify."
-\"uglify.\"

 You see that we have to do them in a certain set of steps.

-Once the \"cssmin\" and \"uglify\" run, then the main \".css\" and the main \".js\" files would be created.
+Once the "cssmin" and "uglify" run, then the main ".css" and the main ".js" files would be created.

-At this point, I\'m going to run the \"filerev\" and then finally I run the \"usemin\" task.
+At this point, I\'m going to run the "filerev" and then finally I run the "usemin" task.

-You see the secrets: \"clean\", \"copy\", \"imagemin\",
-\"useminPrepare\", \"concat\", \"cssmin\", \"uglify.\" At this point, the \".css\" and \".js\" files, the main \".css\" and main \".js\" files are ready.
+You see the secrets: "clean", "copy", "imagemin", "useminPrepare", "concat", "cssmin", "uglify."
+At this point, the ".css" and ".js" files, the main ".css" and main ".js" files are ready.

-I can do the \"filerev\" on them and then finally run the \"usemin.\"
+I can do the "filerev" on them and then finally run the "usemin."

-But this, let\'s save the changes and then go and see how the \"build\" task actually prepares the distribution.
+But this, let\'s save the changes and then go and see how the "build" task actually prepares the distribution.

-Going to our terminal, at the prompt I type \"grunt build\" and then wait for all the tasks to be executed.
+Going to our terminal, at the prompt I type "grunt build" and then wait for all the tasks to be executed.

 You would see that it\'ll run through all the set of tasks, and then